graphql/graphql-spec/spec/Section 3 -- Type System.md

    references itself directly.
-3. A Directive definition must not contain the use of a Directive which references itself indirectly by referencing a Type or Directive which transitively includes a reference to this directive.
+3. A Directive definition must not contain the use of a Directive which references itself indirectly by referencing a Type or Directive which transitively includes a reference to this Directive.
 4. The Directive must not have a name which begins with the characters {"\_\_"}
    (two underscores).
 5. For each argument of the Directive: